-I recommend the Correct Toes with the Fix Your Feet DVD.
-The Fix Your Feet DVD is a Restorative Exercise™ DVD (from the Restorative Exercise™ Institute)that has gentle prescription exercises for planar fasciitis, bunions, hammer toes, neuromas, neuropathy, runner’s feet repair, and shin splints.
+I recommend the Correct Toes with the Fix Your Feet DVD (click on the blue links to buy).
+The Fix Your Feet DVD is a Restorative Exercise™ DVD by Katy Bowman, biomechanist.
+The dvd has gentle prescription exercises for planar fasciitis, bunions, hammer toes, neuromas, neuropathy, runner’s feet repair, and shin splints.

 Don’t forget to wear shoes that are:

 Update 12-21-13 : There is a new smaller size available.
 Recommended for children size 1 and up and women’s shoe size 5-7.